-- an academic reference - from a person competent to comment on your capacity to undertake/continue tertiary studies e.g. a subject coordinator and/or a school principal.
+- from a person competent to comment on your capacity to undertake/continue tertiary studies, e.g. an educator.

-- a character reference - from a person competent to comment on your suitability for the scholarship e.g. an employer.
+- a character reference from a person competent to comment on your suitability for the scholarship e.g. current or past employer.

 Please note references cannot be supplied by a person related to you.